 Machine managers are modules that define how Cuckoo should interact with your virtualization software (or potentially even with physical disk imaging solutions).
-Since we decided from this release to not enforce any particular vendor, from now on you are able to use your preferred and, in case is not supported by default, write a custom Python module that define how to make Cuckoo use it.
+Since we decided to not enforce any particular vendor, from release 0.4 you are able to use your preferred and, in case is not supported by default, write a custom Python module that define how to make Cuckoo use it.